dusty-nv/jetson-inference/README.md

 * SPACE = Toggle overlay (imagenet-camera only)

 ### Notes on Ethernet jitter (GigEVision)
 For testing (on the Jetson TX1) I selected an Intel PCIe Ethernet NIC device that has deeper buffers and can allows pause frames to be disabled.
 To optimise your network interface device please run the script jetson-ethernet found in the jetson-scripts project under Abaco Systems.
+Example streams using external NIC:
-Ive had no issue running RGB8 encoded video streams at 1280x720@30Htz using this external NIC, total bandwidth consumed is aproximatly 82.2 Mb / Second for a single stream.
+* RGB8 encoded video streams at 1280x720@30Htz, total bandwidth consumed is aproximatly 82.2 Mb / Sec.
+* YUV422 encoded video streams at 1280x720@30Htz, total bandwidth consumed is aproximatly 52.4 Mb / Sec.
+Bayer should be even better but need to add Bayer to RGB CUDA function to convert.
 ## Links
 * [Abaco Systems](http://abaco.com)
 * [eLinux TX1](http://elinux.org/Jetson_TX1)